ViggoSeerden/FHICT-S3-Portfolio/Research Report: Agile.md

 ## How can we apply an agile way of working?

-There are several agile based frameworks that can be used during the development process.
+There are several agile based frameworks that can be used during the development process, each with their own sets or standard principles and pracrices.
 Here I have listed some of them:

 - Scrum
 - Kanban
 - Extreme Programming
 - Crystal
-- Lean
+- Lean Software Development
 - Dynamic Systems Development Method
 - Feature-Driven Development

-I chose three of these frameworks to delve deeper into, to get a better understanding of how they are applied, possibly for future reference.
+I wanted to get a better understanding of the Scrum method specifically, alongside two other agile frameworks.
+I chose Kanban and Lean for me to delve deeper into, and compare them to the Scrum framework to see what sets them apart.

 ### Scrum

-Scrum is arguably the most popular Agile framework out there.
+Scrum is arguably the most popular agile framework out there.
 Key elements of Scrum include splitting a project into several smaller iterations called sprints, which are typically abot 2-4 weeks each.
 At the end of each sprint, the team will look back on said sprint in a retrospective, discussing what wen't well and what didn't, while also planning what the next sprints goals will be.

 These goals tend to take the form of small tasks that, together, create the desired end product.
 In software, these are usually features of a piece of software.
 These small tasks are formatted as user stories, which describe the neccessary behavior and functions of the desired end product from the end users point of view.
 User stories provide an extra level of flexibility when compared to requirements, for example.
 This is because user stories don't define an immediate solution, set of tools, or any other details, but only the end result.
 User stories for a software project don't have to be features, though.
 They can also be bug fixes or non-functional aspects of an application.
 To estimate how difficult or how much time or effort a user story is going to take, story points are assigned to them.
 The higher the amount of story points, the more effort it will take to finish.
 These can be measured at the end of a sprint during the retrospective to find possible points of improvement for the development process.
 The progression of a sprint with user stories and story points can be visualised in a burndown chart, which shows the amount of work to be done (usually measured in story points) against the amount of time left in the form of a line graph, which also contains an "ideal" line for the sake of comparison.
 User stories can also be given acceptance criteria beforehand, which indicates an end result that should be met before the task can be seen as done.